 Cases involving identity theft, money laundering, and some types of theft carry a six-year statute of limitations.

-Gross misdemeanors must be prosecuted within two years, while regular or simple misdemeanors usually have a one-year statute of limitations.
+Gross misdemeanors must be prosecuted within a two-year time span, while regular or simple misdemeanors usually have a one-year statute of limitations.

 How Will You Defend My Case?